CRudrum/Enigmaxi/README.md

 ```
   enigmaxi "IETS" "XAS DIMF WR TIXK WCJA MJVIR"
 ```
 In `singleRotor.hs` we implement a greatly simplified version of the Enigmaxi with only one rotor.
-The rotor we use here is a reflector and different from the original Enigmaxi rotor.
+The rotor we use here is a reflector and is different from the original Enigmaxi rotor.
 In this version the keyword is a single alphabetic character.
 Again, you can play with it in GHCi:
 ```
   singRot 'X' "PSB ASWR KV KSC RLUX RRFO DRAKQ"
 ```